ErikBot42/rendezvous_swap/README.md

 ```
 ## Example: Safety
 The following won't compile due to the limited lifetime of the references provided by [`RendezvousData::swap`], you will get the familiar lifetime errors as if you are borrowing a struct element.
-This crate is safe because it is not possible for both threads to have mutabeĺe references to the same memory location at the same time.
+This crate is safe because it is not possible for both threads to have mutable references to the same memory location at the same time.
 ```rust
 use std::thread;
 use rendezvous_swap::RendezvousData;